RN Bridging Re-Entry Program

 - Immunizations and health screening for clinical courses may have a cost if you do not have medical coverage.

-- Clinical courses are unpaid and require appropriate nursing uniforms and footwear.
-The instructor-led clinical is full time.
+- Clinical courses and placements require appropriate nursing uniforms, footwear, and your own personal stethoscope.
+Clinical courses are unpaid and the program workload duing the Clinical Course: Medical Surgical is full time.
 It is recommended that you do not work at external jobs during this course.
-You will need to ensure you have this time off from your employer.

 - Meals are not included in any program activities.